bebo13133/SoftAcademy/readme.md

 At **Soft Academy**, we believe that effective communication is key to a successful learning journey, and our chat feature is designed to facilitate just that.

+### New User Registration

+Every new user receives an email with a username, password, and a discount code upon registration.
+This process ensures a seamless onboarding experience and provides immediate access to the platform's resources.

 ## Installation and Running the Application

 1. Clone the repository.